changchuming/changchuming.github.io/_posts/2019-07-07-Making-Wooden-Rings.md

 <img src="/assets/images/rings.jpg" class="thumbnail">
 *<sub>Rings we made</sub>*

-Guangjun, our instructor at Tombalek, was extremely helpful and taught us the basics of using the machines in a woodworking workshop.
+Cheong Keat, our instructor at Tombalek, was extremely helpful and taught us the basics of using the machines in a woodworking workshop.

 I bought the materials online from [Strange Materials](https://www.etsy.com/shop/StrangeMaterial?ref=yr_purchases) on Etsy and [Craft Supplies USA](https://www.woodturnerscatalog.com/p/58/6911/artisan-Comfort-Ring-Core).